Meg-R/autopose/setup-guide.md

 python components/running.py
 ```

-Replace `--mode` with your desired augmentation type.
+Commment out the function you do not want to try out, and fill in the directory as per the `running.py' script.
 This will execute the full AutoPose pipeline using the chosen configuration.

 # 🔧 General Troubleshooting